kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

 # Lab: Explore Azure Active Directory

+This lab maps to the following Learn content:

+Learning Path: Describe the capabilities of Azure Active Directory (Azure AD), part of Microsoft Entra
+Module: Describe the basic services and identity types of Azure AD
+Unit: Describe the Azure AD identity types

 ## Lab scenario

-In this lab, you will access Azure Active Directory.
-Additionally, you will create a user and configure the different settings, including adding licenses.
+In this lab, you'll access Azure Active Directory.
+Additionally, you'll create a user and configure the different settings, including adding licenses.

 **Estimated Time**: 10-15 minutes